A migraine is a severe headache usually felt as a throbbing pain at the front or on one side of the head.

 - When you do get migraine symptoms, try to treat them right away.
 The headache may be less severe.

-When migraine symptoms begin
+Whenever these symptoms begin

 - Drink water to avoid dehydration, especially if you have vomited